Novartis/scar/README.md

 ## License

 This project is licensed under the terms of [License](LICENSE.txt).
+Copyright 2022 Novartis International AG.

 ## Reference